GWA Calculator Philippines Compute General Weighted Average Free

 GWA = 24.25 ÷ 16 = 1.52

-This student’s semestral GWA is 1.52 in the Magna Cum Laude range at most Philippine universities.
-Engineering Mathematics alone with 5 units contributed 7.50 quality points out of 24.25 total which is nearly one third of the entire GWA result from a single subject.
-This is why improving performance in high-unit major subjects produces dramatically greater GWA improvement than improving performance in low-unit electives.
+This student’s semestral GWA is 1.52 in the Magna Cum Laude range.
+Mathematics alone with 5 units contributed 7.50 quality points out of 24.25 total nearly a third of the entire GWA result from a single subject.
+This is why improving performance in high-unit major subjects produces dramatically greater GWA improvement than improving low-unit electives.

-For a complete step-by-step walkthrough including how Prelim, Midterm, and Final grades combine into your final subject grade before GWA computation, read our complete guide on how to compute grades in college Philippines.
+For a complete step-by-step walkthrough of how Prelim, Midterm, and Final grades combine into your final subject grade, see our guide on how to compute grades in college Philippines.

 How to Use This GWA Calculator 3 Steps

-At the top of the calculator, choose the tab that matches your institution.
-Standard covers most Philippine universities.
-The UP System tab applies UP-specific grading rules.
+At the top of the calculator, choose the tab matching your institution.
+Standard covers most Philippine universities on the 1.00 to 5.00 scale.
+The UP System tab applies UP-specific rules including the 4.00 conditional pass and DRP exclusion.
 The PISAY tab switches to the 70 to 100 percentage scale.
-The NU and UST tabs apply institution-specific Dean’s List detection.
-The DepEd tab handles Senior High School grading.
+The NU and UST tabs apply institution-specific Dean’s List detection with their respective conditions.

 Type each subject name, enter the final grade you received, and enter the number of credit units that subject carries.
 Click Add Subject to include as many subjects as needed whether for one semester or your entire college career.
 There is no subject limit.

-Your result appears instantly.
-You will see your exact GWA, your Latin honor status showing whether you qualify for Summa, Magna, or Cum Laude or are in Dean’s List range, your equivalent GPA on the American 4.0 scale, and a complete subject-by-subject breakdown showing the quality points each subject contributed.
+Your result appears instantly: your exact GWA, Latin honor status showing whether you qualify for Summa, Magna, or Cum Laude, your equivalent GPA on the American 4.0 scale, and a complete subject-by-subject breakdown showing the quality points each subject contributed.

 How to Compute Cumulative GWA in College Philippines